10 of the Coolest Water Parks in Melbourne for 2024

 When summer turns the heat up, there's no better place to be than at one of the refreshing water parks in Melbourne where the kids (and kids at heart!) can splash themselves silly!

 To point you in the right direction, we’ve put together a list of our favourite water parks in Melbourne, each with great features and cleverly designed to educate as well as thrill – so grab the kids, grab a towel and get ready to get wet!

-The water park area has jets, pumps, troughs along the water channel, aqua drop bucket and misty tunnel, as well as a creek bed for the littles or not-quite-as-adventurous kids.
+The water park area has jets, pumps, troughs along the water channel, an aqua drop bucket and a misty tunnel, and a creek bed for the littles or not-quite-as-adventurous kids.
 There is plenty of grassland around to properly make a day of it, or just to rest in between getting hit by the contents of that drop bucket!
 A real family-friendly area, with water play that isn't too full-on.

 Location: Cnr Northern Hwy & Queen St, Wallan

 One press of a button will have water spurting about everywhere for 30 minutes straight at one of the best water parks in Melbourne!

 At Riverwalk Water Play Park there are water pumps that tots can operate, water spurting out of the ground, water walls, fountains, jets and just about any water feature you can imagine.
 The playground, and your child, will literally be soaked from head to toe!